 - Get the driver’s details for any vehicles involved, including insurance information.

-- If there were any witnesses to the accident, get their contact details so that they could be approached to act as witnesses if required.
+- If there were any witnesses to the accident, get their contact details so that they could be approached to act as witnesses, giving a witness statement if required.

 - Visit the hospital to have your injuries checked out and treated, no matter how minor.